 Learn to Skate Practice Pass

 All students enrolled in Learn to Skate classes will receive a Practice Pass that can be used to skate for free on any scheduled Learn to Skate Practice Times for an unlimited number of times during the series of lessons.
+If family or friends of the student would like to join them on the ice, they may do so for a $6 fee.
 The Learn to Skate Practice Pass can be picked up at the front desk upon check-in.
 The Practice Pass will not be replaced if lost or stolen.

 Practice is critical to enjoy ice skating and get the most out of lessons.
 Take advantage of the included practice time as often as possible!

 Inclement weather policy

 Learn to Skate cancellations will be posted on our website 2 hours before classes are scheduled to begin.

 SkateQuest does NOT follow Fairfax Count Public Schools’ cancellations or delays.